cs50nestm/web/runoff/README.md

 Next up is a Class called `Candidate`.
 Since Python is an [object oriented programming language](https://realpython.com/lessons/classes-python/), it usees classes to create custom objects.
 Here we create custom candidate objects with our `Candidate` class.
 Every candidate has a properties for their `name`, the number of `votes` they currently have, and `eliminate`, which has a value of eitehr True or False depending on whether the candidate is eliminated from the election.

-Next up is a list `candidates` which will eventually contain a `Candidate` object to keep track of all the candidates in the election.
+Next up is a list `candidates` which will eventually contain `Candidate` objects to keep track of all the candidates in the election.

-Following is a two-dimensional list `preferences`.
-The list `preferences[i]` will represent all of the preferences for voter number `i`, and the integer `preferences[i][j]` here will store the index of the candidate who is the `j`th preference for voter `i`.

 Now onto `main`.
-Notice that after determining the number of candidates and the number of voters (both as global variables), and initializing the list `candidates`, the main voting loop begins, giving every voter a chance to vote.
+Notice that after determining the number of candidates and the number of voters (both as global variables), and initializing the `candidates` list, the main voting loop begins, giving every voter a chance to vote.
 As the voter enters their preferences, the `vote` function is called to keep track of all of the preferences.
 If at any point, the ballot is deemed to be invalid, the program exits.

+The global preferences list keeps track of each voter's prefered list of candidates in a 2-dimensional list, so that `preferences[voter][rank] = index of candidate`.

 Once all of the votes are in, another loop begins: this one's going to keep looping through the runoff process of checking for a winner and eliminating the last place candidate until there is a winner.